Rates are an important part of your council's ability to fund and deliver essential community infrastructure and services.

 What other rates and charges apply?

-Many councils impose a service rate or annual service charge, sometimes called a municipal charge, for certain purposes such as the collection and disposal of waste.
+Many councils impose a service rate or annual service charge for certain purposes such as the collection and disposal of waste.

 Special rates or charges can be applied to particular works or services (such as footpaths, roads, kerbs and channels, or drains) and for providing services like promotion, marketing or economic development.